rpmuller/ePubs/WesternPhilosophy.md

 reputation is mainly due to them; in antiquity, he was not regarded as on a level with Plato.

 It is instructive to consider some of the words that we derive from Arabic, such as: algebra, alcohol, alchemy, alembic, alkali, azimuth, zenith.
 With the exception of "alcohol" which meant, not a drink, but a substance used in chemistr these words would give a good picture of some of the things we owe to the Arabs.
 Algebra had been invented by the Alexandrian Greeks, but was carried further by the Mohammedans.
-"Alchemy/ "alembic," "alkali" are words connected with the attempt to turn base metals into gold, which the Arabs took over from the Greeks, and in pursuit of which they appealed to Greek philosophy.
-1 "Azimuth" and "zenith" are astronomical terms, chiefly useful to the Arabs in connection with astrology.
+"Alchemy," "alembic," "alkali" are words connected with the attempt to turn base metals into gold, which the Arabs took over from the Greeks, and in pursuit of which they appealed to Greek philosophy.[^127] "Azimuth" and "zenith" are astronomical terms, chiefly useful to the Arabs in connection with astrology.

+[^127]: See _Alchemy, Child of Greek Philosophy_, by Arthur John Hopkins, Columbia, 1934.

 The etymological method conceals what we owe to the Arabs as regards knowledge of Greek philosophy, because, when it was again studied in Europe, the technical term* required were taken from Greek or Latin.
 In philosophy, the Arabs were better as commentators than as original thinkers.
-Their importance, for us,

-1 Sec Alchemy, Child of Greek Philtxaphy, by Arthur John Hopkin*, Columbia, 1934.

-306

-THE ROMAN EMPIRE IN RELATION TO CULTURE

-is that they, and not the Christians, were the immediate inheritors of those parts of the Greek tradition which only the Eastern Empire had kept alive.
+Their importance, for us, is that they, and not the Christians, were the immediate inheritors of those parts of the Greek tradition which only the Eastern Empire had kept alive.
 Contact with the Mohammedans, in Spain,